Counterproductive work behavior: Dimensional models

 A two-dimensional model of CWBs distinguished by organizational versus person target has gained considerable acceptance.
 Additional dimensions have been proposed for research purposes, including a legal v. illegal dimension, a hostile v. instrumental aggression dimension, and a task-related v. a non-task-related dimension.
 CWBs that violate criminal law may have different antecedents than milder forms of CWBs.
 Similarly, instrumental aggression (i.e., aggression with a deliberate goal in mind) may have different antecedents than those CWBs caused by anger.

 Assessment

-CWB is generally assessed with questionnaires completed by the target employee or by another source, such as coworker or supervisor.
+CWB is generally assessed with questionnaires completed by the target employee or by another source, such as a coworker or a supervisor.
 Several scales have been developed to assess overall CWB as well as subdimensions.
 The two most often used are the Bennett and Robinson deviance scale that assesses organization-directed and person-directed deviance and the Counterproductive Work Behavior Checklist, CWB-C that can assess the five dimensions noted above.